zeugmaster/macadamia/fix_archive_errors.md

 2. Archive succeeds for Release configuration
 3. Messages extension works correctly when installed

+## Summary of All Fixes Applied

+1. ✅ **Swift Package Dependencies** - Add secp256k1 and BIP39 to Messages extension
+2. ✅ **Info.plist Path** - Updated to `macadamia/macadamiaMessages/Info.plist`
+3. ✅ **Assets Catalog Path** - Fixed to use extension's own Assets.xcassets
+4. ✅ **Custom Colors** - Copied successGreen and failureRed colorsets to extension

 ## Common Pitfalls to Avoid

 - Don't use `@testable import` in production code
 - Ensure all dependencies of added files are also included
 - Check that the App Group is properly configured for data sharing
 - Verify entitlements match between app and extension
+- Remember that extensions need their own copies of custom colors/assets